Artistic gymnastics: National

 Most countries hold a major competition (National Championships, or "Nationals") every year that determines the best-performing all-around gymnasts and event specialists.
-Gymnasts may qualify to their country's national team or be selected for international meets based on their scores at Nationals.
+Based on their scores at Nationals, gymnasts may qualify for their country's national team or be selected for international meets.

 Dominant teams and nations

 USSR and post-Soviet republics

 Before the breakup of the Soviet Union in 1991, Soviet gymnasts dominated both men's and women's gymnastics, starting with the introduction of the full women's program into the Olympics and the overall increased standardization of the Olympic gymnastics competition format, which happened in 1952.
-The Soviet Union's success might be explained by the government's heavy investment in sports to support its political agenda on an international stage.

 The Soviet Union had many male stars, such as Olympic all-around champions Viktor Chukarin and Vitaly Scherbo, and female stars, such as Olympic all-around champions Larisa Latynina and Svetlana Boginskaya.
 From 1952 to 1992 inclusive, the Soviet women's squad won almost every team title in World Championship and Olympic competition, with only four exceptions: the 1984 Olympics, which the country boycotted, and the 1966, 1979, and 1987 World Championships.
-Most of the top Soviet gymnasts were from the Russian SFSR, the Ukrainian SSR, and the Byelorussian SSR.
+Most of the top Soviet gymnasts were from the Russian SFSR, the Ukrainian SSR, and the Byelorussian SSR, with the most famous, Olga Korbut, hailing from the latter.
+The artistry and grace of Korbut, along with that of Nadia Comăneci of Romania, brought unprecedented global popularity to the sport in the early to mid-1970s.

 Following the breakup of the Soviet Union, its gymnasts performed together for the last time at the 1992 Summer Olympics as the Unified Team, winning both the men's and women's team competitions.

 Russia has continued the Soviet tradition, medaling at every World and Olympic competition in both MAG and WAG disciplines, except at the 2008 Olympics.
 Ukraine maintained a strong team for more than a decade—Ukrainian Lilia Podkopayeva was the all-around champion at the 1996 Olympics—but it has declined in recent years.
 Belarus has maintained a strong men's team.
 Other former republics have been less successful.